Marko Ristić (1902-1984, Belgrade) was one of the Serbian Surrealist scene's leading protagonists.

 Ristić was also one of the editors of the magazine Nadrealizam danas i ovde, from 1931 and 1932, which marked the end of Serbian Surrealists' group activities.
 However, Ristić continued his artistic and publishing activities.
 In 1932, he published the book Anti-zid with Vane Bor, wrote texts and poems, and in 1938 collaborated with the Parisian magazine Minotaure.

 Ristić's poem Turpituda was confiscated in 1938 when it left the bookbindery "because of its content in its entirety, because it is a criminal act punishable under the Law on the Protection of Public Security and Order in the State", as stated in the decision of the State Prosecutor's Office which Ristić received on 14 July 1938.
 As stated in the subtitle, this paranoid-didactic rhapsody is a surrealist poem in which, per surrealist principles, elements of eroticism, war, and various dreams are connected.
 It is artistically equipped with drawings by Krsto Hegedušić.
 During the seizure, the entire edition of Turpituda was destroyed.
 Still, police officers preserved several copies that were later available in antique shops, and one copy ended up with Ristić himself.
 Turpituda was first published only in 1955 in the magazine Delo.

-During the World War II Ristic spent some time in captivity, and since 1944 his political texts have been published in the magazines "Politika / Politics" and "Borba / Fight".
-Ristic is one of the founders of the magazines "Svedočanstva / Testimonials" (1952.) and "Delo / Work" (1955).
-In 1951 he was appointed Yugoslav ambassador to Paris and became a member of the Yugoslav Academy of Sciences and Arts in Zagreb, through written correspondence.
+During World War II, he spent some time in captivity.
+Since 1944 he has published political articles in the Politika and Borba magazines and is one of the co-founders of the magazines Svedočanstva (1952) and Delo (1955).
+In 1951, he was appointed Yugoslav ambassador to Paris and a corresponding member of the Yugoslav Academy of Sciences and Arts in Zagreb.